 When you hear “aloe”, I bet you think “Aloe vera”, but it is actually a vast genus of succulent plants.

-There are 550 species of Aloe plants, not all are cultivated.
-The shape of the all aloe plants is usually quite similar, but you can distinguish aloe plant by the size, leaf and flower color, and often by the leaf shape as well.
+The shape of the all aloe plants is usually quite similar, but you can distinguish aloe plant by the size, leaf shape and, and often by the flower color as well.
 These also give them qualities that make them suitable to different settings, both indoors and outdoors.

-Before you choose from these many species, you need to know which one you are looking at…
+Before you choose from these many species of aloe plants, you need to know which one you are looking at…

 Once you have read this article, you will be able to recognize and grow the most popular types of Aloe, as indoor or garden plants.
 In fact, of the many natural species, we have chosen the best aloe plant varieties for cultivation.